Spring 2026 Window Treatment Trends in Spokane

 Alongside the trends coming in, a few things are clearly on the way out.

-Faux wood horizontal blinds — the standard builder-grade option in most homes built before 2015 — are being replaced at a high rate.
+Faux wood horizontal blinds, the standard builder-grade option in most homes built before 2015, are being replaced at a high rate.
 They warp in heat and humidity, collect dust, and do not hold up well over time.
 Most homeowners who have them are upgrading to cellular shades or roller shades that are easier to operate and more durable.
 If you are stuck with faux wood in a kitchen or bathroom where it actually performs well, our kitchen window treatment guide covers what to keep and what to swap.

 Outdated cornice boxes and heavy fabric valances are also being removed in favor of cleaner, more minimal hardware or drapery panels with simple top treatments.
+For more on what kept its place and what didn't, see our roundup of custom window treatments by room.

 Reading about trends is useful.
 Seeing them in your actual space is what matters.

 Every home in Spokane has different light conditions, window sizes, and architectural details.
-What looks stunning in a Kendall Yards loft may not work in a North Spokane craftsman — and vice versa.
+What looks stunning in a Kendall Yards loft may not work in a North Spokane craftsman, and vice versa.

 At Spokane Blinds, we offer free in-home consultations where one of our local specialists comes to your home, takes precise measurements, and brings samples from our full collection so you can see exactly how each option looks in your space before committing to anything.